 The Times Literary Supplement

-This page gives access to my book Philosophy and Memory Traces, now available in paperback.
+My book Philosophy and Memory Traces, is available in paperback:

-Please do email me if you have any responses or criticisms or suggestions.
+Please email me if you have any responses or criticisms or suggestions.

 Philosophy and Memory Traces: Descartes to Connectionism.
 Cambridge University Press, March 1998.
 228 x 152 mm; 372pp; 5 line diagrams, 2 tables